gokul911/gokul911/README.md

 ## 🔗 Projects

-Take a look at the **pinned repos** below for my featured full stack projects!
+Take a look at the **pinned repos** for my featured full stack projects!
 <!--
 **gokul911/gokul911** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.